Offloading for an Alaska Paddle

 We are strong believers that knowledge is power and there is a wealth of information on the web that our members should take advantage of.
 These are just some that members have found useful.

 Hypothermia is a major cause of death among kayakers.
 Everybody should be familiar with hypothermia - what causes it, how to prevent it, how to recognize it and how to treat it.
-The web has many articles on this topic and a good place to begin your research is the ACA Cold Water Survival pamphlet.
+The web has many articles on this topic.

 One of the key tools in preventing hypothermia is to dress for the water conditions and not for the weather.
 While it may be a nice, sunny, warm day the water could be extremely cold.
 You have to dress for immersion in cold water.
 There are a number of Hypothermia Tables on the web that provide guidelines for how to dress for various water temperature ranges.
 The above link is just one such table to get you started on your research.